Columbia Motorcycle Accident Lawyers

 Fault in South Carolina Motorcycle Accident Claims

-Like many other states, South Carolina is a “tort,” or fault-based, motor vehicle accident state.
+Like many other states, South Carolina is a “tort” or fault-based motorcycle accident state.
 This means that accident victims must typically file claims with the at-fault party’s insurance company to recover compensation for damages.
-This also applies to cases involving motorcycle accidents.

 To prove that another person or party is liable for your motorcycle accident-related damages, you will need to establish the following: